³Ô¹ÏÍøÕ¾

 PhD Candidate, Department of Service Management and Service Studies, Lund University

-In a study from the early 2000s where consumers were observed using either cash or a pre-paid card, it was shown that those with cash spent less money.
+In a from the early 2000s where consumers were observed using either cash or a pre-paid card, it was shown that those with cash spent less money.
 This was corroborated in the same study by investigating consumer receipts from a grocery store.

 Another reason may be the notifications about spending and account balances that flash up on a consumer’s watch or phone after payment.
-One study found that payment notifications can evoke pain of payment in the way that cash has been seen to.
+One study found that payment notifications can evoke in the way that cash has been seen to.
 That is to say, consumers now tend to spend less when they get digital payment notifications flashing up an amount on their phone.

 In my study, young consumers between the ages of 20 and 26 kept a diary of their payments.
 Many revealed that when they paid with cash, they didn’t see it as affecting their overall funds since it didn’t show up on their transaction history or account activity.
 Also, no alert flashed up on their phone.
 But when paying with mobile apps, the account activity was more visible and showed up instantly on screen, allowing consumers to keep track of their purchases and account balance.